ericjeker/sfml-sandbox-004-particles/README.md

 - [ ] Particle chaining, anyone?
 - [ ] Implement particle interpolation for smoother visuals
 - [ ] Consider more optimizations like pool allocations, multi-threading, pre-allocation
+- [x] The code in the ParticleEmitter::Emit() function doesn't yet respect the emission rate
 - [x] Create a ParticleEmitter
 - [x] Make the ParticleSystem accept multiple ParticleEmitters
 - [x] Trigger the effect on mouse click